 The ministry will undertake audits on CMSMs and DSSABs on a rotational basis.
 The audit strategy entails a review of CMSM and DSSAB adherence to specific requirements, such as regulations, guidelines, policies, and directives - otherwise known as a compliance audit.

-The ministry acknowledges that the COVID-19 pandemic continues to have impacts as the child care sector recovers.
+The ministry acknowledges that the child care sector continues to recover from the COVID-19 pandemic.
 The ministry will continue to monitor the situation and may make changes to the audit approach as necessary.

 Compliance Audit Objectives